 To enhance your learning experience, we will use Top Hat (www.tophat.com) to access the course text.
-You can get started with accessing the text by going to our course this semester on eLC.
+You will be sent an email from Top Hat inviting you to purchase the E-book.
+You can also get started with accessing the text by tapping the following link to Tophat course addition instructions: